d2718/jset-desk/README.md

 image editor will have a better scaling algorithm), but if you want to save it at 1:1, make sure you click on 1:1 before you hit save.

+You can also save your image parameters: iterator, coefficients, color, etc., and then load them later to continue work where you left off.
+I made the load button smaller so you'll be less likely to hit it and wipe out any work you're in the middle of accidentally.

 ### Roadmap

 In no particular order, I'd like to add: